-Human development index ranking: 170th out of 186 countries
+Human Development Index ranking: 174 out of 186 countries*

 Adult literacy: 61%**

-Net enrolment in primary education: 97%; secondary education: 28%
+Net enrolment in secondary education: male 30%, female 29%**

 Why we work in Malawi

 Malawi is a very poor country relying mainly on agriculture.
 It has been very badly affected by HIV and AIDS: AIDS is the main cause of death amongst adults and largely contributes to the country’s low life expectancy of 55 years**.
 There are over half a million AIDs orphans in the country.
 Similar to many countries we work in, English is the language of instruction from the 5th year of school, so that there is a great need for books to help this transition and to support learning in subsequent years.
 With the unceasing support of our donors, we are able to provide books to public, school and college libraries, many of which receive few books from other sources.